Learn how to:

-Once you leave a company, you have 3 options in relation to your pension they are as follows
+Once you leave your Employer, you have 3 options in relation to your pension, they are as follows;

 These 3 options all have their advantages and disadvantages and there is no definite correct answer for all cases.
 It is important for you to research your options and choose the best one that suits your circumstances.